Skip to content

 Even if your application for participation in an integration course is submitted but rejected, there are still many other opportunities for you to learn German.
 In many cities, free German courses are offered by volunteers.
 Many of these courses take place in Initial Reception Centres, shared accommodation facilities or social and cultural organisations.
 You do not need a certificate of entitlement to participate in these courses or meetup groups.

 Moreover, there is the possibility of participating in the German courses subsidised by the federal states.
 These courses are structured similarly as integration courses.
-If you have further questions about cost-free German learning offers, contact our community managers on our platform "Together in Germany".
-They will be happy to help you find an option that works for you.

 In addition to free German courses, you can also take advantage of a vast variety of online learning opportunities, including web pages, video tutorials and apps.
 The Goethe Institute and Deutsche Welle are among those German cultural and media institutions which offer online learning materials for German learners.